brianjimerson/demo-library/tcp-egress-gateway/README.md

 ./deploy-all.sh
 ```

-You also need to patch the `payment-backend` and `payment-history` deployments to override the default RabbitMQ connection settings.
-Edit `patch-payment-backend.yaml`and `patch-payment-history.yaml `, update the host, username, port, and SSL settings, and then apply the patches:
+You also need to patch the `payments` and `payment-history` deployments to override the default RabbitMQ connection settings.
+Edit `payments-patch.yaml`and `payment-history-patch.yaml `, update the host, username, port, and SSL settings, and then apply the patches:

 ```
-kubectl patch deployment payment-backend -n ecommerce --patch "$(cat patch-payment-backend.yaml)" kubectl patch deployment payment-history -n ecommerce --patch "$(cat patch-payment-history.yaml)"
+kubectl patch deployment payments -n catalog-demo --patch "$(cat payments-patch.yaml)" kubectl patch deployment payment-history -n catalog-demo --patch "$(cat payment-history-patch.yaml)"
 ```

 If you view the logs in the `payment-history` pod, you should see an error when it tries to establish a connection to the RabbitMQ server.